من نحن

 Research in Lebanon was facilitated through a visiting scholar affiliation at the Beirut Urban Lab, American University of Beirut.

-The project is indebted to the following individuals for their generous advice and kind support: Howayda al-Harithy, Harriett Atkinson, Bob Brecher, Peter Dent, Mona Fawwaz, Mysa Kafil-Hussain, Samira Maasri, Louisa Mcmillan, Darren Newburry, Annebella Pollen, and Louise Purbrick.
+With thanks to: Howayda al-Harithy, Harriett Atkinson, Bob Brecher, Peter Dent, Sophie Demay, Mona Fawwaz, Mysa Kafil-Hussain, Samira Maasri, Louisa Mcmillan, Darren Newburry, Annebella Pollen, and Louise Purbrick.

 Except for images, this website is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.